The question about whether delivery drivers are independent contractors or employees is settled. Or is it?

 Why Does it Matter?

-Many of us prefer the independent contractor lifestyle because of the freedoms and the flexibility, and would prefer not to be classified as employees.
+Many of us prefer the independent contractor lifestyle because of the freedoms and the flexibility.
+We prefer not to be employees.
 Having said that, it is important that we stand up for our rights as independent contractors.

 So what does this mean for us?
 Is the question settled?